Factors Affecting the 1970 Quarter Value

 Why is a 1970 quarter worth $35000?

-The 1970-S Proof Quarter from the United States was over-struck on a 1941 Canadian Quarter, displaying significant detail from the original design.
-This fascinating mint error was initially offered for $35,000 but, as of June 2024, was already sold for $40,000.
+The 1970-S Proof Quarter from the United States was overstruck on a 1941 Canadian Quarter, displaying significant detail from the original design.
+This fascinating mint error was initially offered for $35,000, but, in the open market, the value surpasses $40,000.

 What makes a 1970 quarter rare?

-The most famous and expensive coin from the series is the 1970 quarter, the 1970-S, struck on an 80% silver 1941 Canadian quarter and appraised at $40,000.
+The most famous and expensive coin from the series is the 1970-S quarter, struck from an 80% silver 1941 Canadian quarter and appraised at $40,000.
 A Canadian dime got into the quarter coining press.
 Quarters are supposed to be made of copper-nickel, but this one is silver.
 Graded PF65 by the NGC, this unique coin is owned by error coin specialist Mike Byers.

 How much is a 1970 quarter worth today?